 Both the Careers and Challenge programmes support this holistic development.
 Literacy and numeracy skills are central to learning and the school is committed to a cross faculty approach to these two important areas.

-Homework encourages students to extend their learning beyond the classroom and we set tasks online on ClassCharts (on the top of the page on this website).
+Homework encourages students to extend their learning beyond the classroom and we set tasks online on ClassCharts.
+You can login here.

 Many students choose to make use of the Independent Learning Centre (ILC) to support homework.
 The ILC is open to students from 8:00am till 8:30am and to Years 7-11 in a supported homework club from 3:00pm till 4:30pm.
 6th Form students can also use the facilities in the 6th Form Centre to study.